-Covid-19: Keeping schools in Northern Ireland open 'top priority'
+Covid-19: Keeping Northern Ireland schools open is priority - McIlveen

 - Published

-Keeping schools in Northern Ireland open amid rising Covid-19 cases remains the priority, the education minister has said.
+Keeping schools open amid rising Covid-19 cases remains a top priority, Northern Ireland Education Minister Michelle McIlveen has said.

+Schools have been advised to reopen with similar Covid-19 mitigations in place as before Christmas.

-It comes after calls from school principals and teaching unions for greater clarity and support from her department.
+Principals and unions have called for clarity and support from the minister.

+Many pupils are returning to school on Tuesday after the Christmas holiday, as the Omicron Covid-19 variant continues to spread.

-"Our priority and my priority remains keeping our children in school," she told the BBC's Good Morning Ulster.
+"My priority remains keeping our children in school," Ms McIlveen told the Good Morning Ulster programme.

-But the DUP minister said there has been no change to the guidance issued to schools regarding Covid-19 as the new term begins.
+The DUP minister said she would support principals on this, but that there had been no change in Covid-19 guidance as the new term begins.

-This is because there has been no change in the recommendations from the Department of Health, the education minister said.
+That was because there had been no change in the recommendations from the health department, she added.

-Department of Education guidance is that schools should reopen this week with similar Covid-19 mitigations in place as before Christmas.

-Many pupils in Northern Ireland are returning to school on Tuesday after the Christmas holiday, as the Omicron Covid-19 variant continues to spread.

-Dr Connor Bamford, virologist at Queen's University Belfast, told BBC Radio Ulster's Good Morning Ulster programme that the Covid situation is expected to get worse in Northern Ireland before it gets better.
+With the latest statistics due out later, Northern Ireland's Covid situation is expected to get worse before it gets better, experts say.

-He said Omicron had spread faster than other variants and that there is no evidence to show it is slowing down yet.
+Omicron spreads faster than other variants and there was no evidence to show it was slowing down yet, said Dr Connor Bamford, virologist at Queen's University Belfast.

-In terms of pupils returning to classrooms this week, the virologist said he suspects there will be a lot of outbreaks in schools unless further mitigating measures are introduced.
+He suspected there would be many outbreaks in schools unless further mitigating measures - such as increased ventilation or vaccinating younger children - were introduced.

 "Omicron is very good at getting past previous immunity and children and young people are the least vaccinated group," Dr Bamford said.

-"I think if we wanted to control or limit the virus there are things to consider like better ventilation, considering vaccinating children from five years old and up, and bringing levels of infection down in the community."
+"If we wanted to control or limit the virus there are things to consider like better ventilation, considering vaccinating children from five years old and up, and bringing levels of infection down in the community."

 'Fluid and contentious'

-One school headteacher said the situation was "very fluid and very contentious" as pupils return to her school on Wednesday.
+One school headteacher said the situation was both fluid and contentious as pupils return to her school on Wednesday, and called on parents to be patient during a difficult time.

 Maire Thompson, from Hazelwood Integrated College, Newtownabbey, said that five staff have already phoned in sick on Tuesday and no substitute teachers are available.

+"There is going to be a period of disruption but no principal will close the school or send a year group home lightly," she said.

-"Some people think that schools should be open and that their child should be back and some think it is too risky.
+"Some people think schools should be open and that their child should be back and some think it is too risky.

 "It's like walking a tightrope and you also have the safety of staff and their concerns."

-Ms Thompson has called for air filters to be used in schools in Northern Ireland following news that these were being distributed in England.
+Ms Thompson called for air filters to be distributed to schools across Northern Ireland in the same way as they are in England.

-Appealing directly to the education minister, she said: "Please could you get out to parents that we are trying our very best.

-"There is going to be a period of disruption but no principal will close the school or send a year group home lightly."

-Meanwhile Deirdre O'Kane, principal of St Patrick's and St Brigid's College, in Claudy, said she was operating a staggered return for children to the school.
+Meanwhile Deirdre O'Kane, principal of St Patrick's and St Brigid's College in Claudy, said she was operating a staggered return for children to the school.

-Each year group is due to return on a different day.
+Each year group is due to return on a different day this week.

-"If there was clarity from the clarity from the Department of Education in relation to what we are supposed to do when you do have staff shortages and you can't secure sub teachers, at what point is it OK to send a year group home for remote learning?," she said.
+She called for more communication and clarity from the department as to how schools should respond to staff shortages and a lack of available sub teachers.

+She asked: "At what point is it OK to send a year group home for remote learning"
-Ms O'Kane said staff needed "just more regular communication and greater clarity to what school leaders should be doing".

-Ms McIlveen said her department had been working on contingency planning and also on getting the right air filtration units for use in schools.
+Ms McIlveen said her department was urgently working on contingency planning and also on getting the right air filtration units for use in schools.

-"My officials have been working with the Department of Education on the mainland and they are moving forward with a delivery of 7,000 units.
-I have asked my officials to speak to them as a matter of urgency," she said.
+"My officials have been working with the Department of Education on the mainland and they are moving forward with a delivery of 7,000 units," she said.

-The minister said that if the public health situation did change significantly, then alternative awarding arrangements to replace exams could be introduced.
+The minister said if the public health situation changed significantly, alternative awarding arrangements to replace exams could be introduced - as a last resort.

 The measures taken to contain the Omicron variant in Northern Ireland were tightened at the end of December.